Flag of Kuwait

-The flag of Kuwait (علم الكويت) was adopted on September 7, 1961, and officially hoisted November 24, 1961.
-Before 1961, the flag of Kuwait was red and white, like those of other Persian Gulf states at the time, with the field being red and words or charges being written in white.
+The flag of Kuwait (علم الكويت) was adopted on 7 September 1961, and officially hoisted 24 November 1961.
+Before 1961, the flag of Kuwait was red and white, like those of other Arab states of the Persian Gulf at the time, with the field being red and words or charges being written in white.
+It is the only flag in the world featuring an acute trapezium.

-When The Utub settled in Kuwait, Kuwaiti ships were flying a flag common on the western coast of the Persian Gulf, a red flag added to it near the mast a serrated white ribbon similar to the current Bahrain flag and was called in the name of the Sulaimi flag.
-This flag was raised in the rule of Sheikh Sabah I bin Jaber in 1746 to 1871.
+When the Utub settled in Kuwait, Kuwaiti ships were flying a flag common on the western coast of the Persian Gulf, a red flag added to it near the mast a serrated white ribbon similar to the current Bahrain flag and was called in the name of the Sulaimi flag.
+This flag was raised in the rule of Sheikh Sabah I bin Jaber in 1752 to 1871.

 During the period of Ottoman rule in Kuwait, the Ottoman flag, red with a white crescent and star, was used.
 This flag was retained after the country became a British protectorate in the Anglo-Kuwaiti Agreement of 1899.